AyushShahh/Ultimate-Excuses/README.md

 1. For desktop users
 - Chrome
     - Open the [website](https://ultimatexcuses.netlify.app)
-    - Click on the **install button** which is on the right side of the address bar
+    - Click on the **Install button** on the right side of the address bar
-    - There will be a pop-up asking you to install web app.
-Click on **install**
+    - There will be a pop-up asking you to install the web app.
+Click on **Install**
-    - Desktop shortcut will be created
+    - A desktop shortcut will be created
 2. For mobile users
 - Chrome
     - Navigate to the [website](https://ultimatexcuses.netlify.app)